-Some Warriors have the Pilin' On special rule which comes into effect when attacking or defending Vehicles in Hand-To-Hand Combat.
-This allows Boarders to break the normal one-on-one rule when fighting on Vehicles.
-Pilin' On Warriors work together in order to behave like a single opponent.
+Some warriors have the Pilin' On special rule which comes into effect when attacking or defending vehicles in close combat.
+This allows a variant of the multiple opponents rules to be used to group these warriors together in order to behave like a single opponent.

-When fighting onboard a Vehicle Warriors with this rule can choose to help each other.
-The Warriors "helping" will not fight in Hand-To-Hand Combat directly this turn.
-Each group of "helpers" will assist a single nominated Warrior who will gain a bonus and additional Attack Dice.
+When fighting onboard a vehicle warriors with this rule can choose to help each other.
+The warriors "helping" will not fight in hand-to-hand combat directly this turn.
+Each group of "helpers" will assist a single nominated warrior who will gain a bonus and additional attack dice.

-- 1. Choose a lead Warrior - Decide which other Warriors with Pilin' On will help them - 3.
-Resolve the round of Hand-To-Hand Combat as normal, applying bonuses
+- 1. Choose a lead warrior - 2.
+Decide which other warriors with Pilin' On will help them

+3. Resolve the round of hand-to-hand combat as normal, applying bonuses

-Each "helping" Warrior adds +1 to the lead Warrior's combat score and +1 Attack Dice.
+Each "helping" warrior adds +1 to the lead warrior's combat score and +1 attack dice.